momin-sana/FindMeaning/FindMeaning.md

 * RecyclerListView: allows users to scroll through a list of words and their meanings easily
 * FragmentTransaction: Multiple fragments are used, i.e. MainFragment, DefinitionFragment, and BottomFragment.
 * Model class, Adapters: These are used in corresponding with Database and RecylcerView
-* Database: Two databases are used, to store word and other for notes.
+* Database: Two databases are used, one to store Word and the other for notes.

 ### How to use:
 1. Clone this repository to your local machine